simonesilvestroni/m2m-website/_sounddesign/car-city-cartoon.md

 ## Onboarding

-Straightforward process: sign up for an account on their own online production management platform called _Scale3_, join their Slack, read a single induction document explaining the procedure from start to delivery, along with a **set of specifications** and how to file an invoice.
+For the straightforward process, I signed up for an account on their own online production management platform called _Scale3_, joined their Slack, read a single induction document explaining the procedure from start to delivery, along with a set of specifications and how to file an invoice.

 ## Project management

-The company adopts **agile processes** based on Scale3, to ensure a steady production schedule.
+The company adopts agile processes to ensure a steady production schedule.

 The job started before the pandemic and continued during the first lockdowns in Europe.
-I **interacted with the project manager** using Slack.
+I interacted with the project manager through Slack.
 All the episodes of _Car City_ in production were listed in the system, along with features such as state of completion, deadlines and the required documentation.

 ## Cloud storage

-I had access to a cloud storage, where a certain amount of **audio libraries** created by Amuse were available to download and use.
+I had access to a cloud storage, where a certain amount of audio libraries created by Amuse were available to download and use.
 These included all the characters voices, reusable sounds and many car-related effects.
-While I was bound to use their characters libraries, they let me choose whether to adopt their other SFX folders or not.
-I ended up using a mix of theirs and mine.
+While I was bound to use their characters libraries, they let me free to use whatever I wanted for the rest, so I ended up using a mix of both.

 ## Tasks

 I chose to book tasks based on the type of story and the fun I thought I would get from their complexity.
-On Scale3 all the working materials were downloadable from each episode's page: the **pre-recorded voice-over** in `.wav` format, the screenplay and a description of the general requirements.
+The working materials were downloadable from each episode's page: the pre-recorded voice-over in `.wav` format, along with the screenplay and a description of the general requirements.

 ## Workflow

 Once I familiarized with the screenplay and the silent video animation, my go-to actions were:

-- Open my **sound design template** in Logic Pro
+- Open my template in Logic Pro
 - Drag the video into the timeline
 - Create markers with the first obvious cues, such as the reusable scenes
-- Drag and precisely position audio files for the reusable scenes and the voice-overs (following the screenplay document)
+- Drag and precisely position audio files for the reusable scenes and the voice-overs, following the screenplay document

 Then it was a matter of following the story and create the sound design for the rest of the movie.
-Sometimes I kept an iPad in _sidecar mode_, so to have the video on its own.
+I kept an iPad as an external monitor, to always have the video on its own.

-I didn't particularly use plug-ins except for **reverb with impulse responses**, though I did rely a lot on Logic functionalities such as **item gain**, **pan**, and a whole lot of **automation**.
+I didn't use plug-ins except for impulse response reverbs, though I did rely a lot functionalities such as gain, pan, and a whole lot of automation.

 {: .detached .text-center .my-5 }
 ![Logic project with automation for Car City: Tom the Tow Track]({{ site.url }}/assets/images/carcity-tom-logic.jpg){: width='1024' height='604' }

-## Delivery & Feedback
+## Delivery

 Amuse requested the following specifications:

-<p class="detached"><strong>Audio</strong></p>
+**Audio**

 - `.wav`
 - Stereo